ectechno/nutcocojs/optimizer/README.md

 1.Set the path in Boilerplate_optimizer.bat to the optimizer directory of the project

-2.Set the path of js.jar, compiler.jar and boilerplatejs.build.js in Boilerplate_optimizer.bat (all files are included in the optimizer directory)

-3.Double click on Boilerplate_optimizer.bat to run
+2.Double click on Boilerplate_optimizer.bat to run

 The optimized project will be created in the same folder as the original project and will be named nutcoco-initdeploy-build as specified in the build file

+Note - The command in Boilerplate_optimizer.bat is for windows environment.
+To run in OS X/Linux/Unix use the following:

+java -classpath js.jar:compiler.jar org.mozilla.javascript.tools.shell.Main r.js -o boilerplatejs.build.js